KarazhanSucks/subsyncerr/README.md

 * [``Concept``](https://www.reddit.com/r/bazarr/comments/106sbub/comment/juszb2v/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) by Reddit-user: ``pasm99``, displayed a simple but effective method of storing Bazarr's downloaded subtitles in a list inside of a file, this way Bazarr and the container can work independently without any downloaded subtitles being be missed.

 ## Credits
-Written with a little help from Claude 3.5-Sonnet, one of the best coding AIs in the world at this time.
-The Al has only been used as a tool, as it hasn't been able to reliably change code without supervision.
+Written with a little help from Claude 3.5-Sonnet, one of the current best AIs in the world for coding.
+The Al has only been used as a tool, as it hasn't been able to reliably write code without supervision.

 * [subsync (sc0ty)](https://github.com/sc0ty/subsync), for synchronizing the subtitles to both audio and other subtitles.
 * [subcleaner (KBlixt)](https://github.com/KBlixt/subcleaner), for removing advertisements in subtitles.